How to Heal Your Sunburn With Food

 For a simple topical treatment that’s especially effective, dig around in your cupboards for a bottle of white vinegar.
 Dabbing the liquid directly onto your skin can relieve pain for up to 20 minutes, but only if your burn isn’t already blistering.

 We know tomatoes aren’t for everyone.
 Fortunately, you can reap the same skin-saving benefits from carrots.
 Researchers at Newcastle University found that a daily dose of carrot juice or tomato paste led to a reduced reaction to the sun’s rays.
 Participants experienced nearly 50 percent less reddening.
 These results were seen after incorporating the veggies into their daily diets for 12 weeks, so start crunching on some carrots now.
 Don’t believe us?
-They’re one of the 22 Foods Dermatologists Say To Eat For Better Skin.
+They’re one of the foods for better skin.